Melbourne University Hockey Club

-Melbourne University Hockey Club (MUHC), is a field hockey club affiliated with the University of Melbourne in Victoria, Australia.
-The club wears the colours blue and black.
+Melbourne University Hockey Club (MUHC), is a field hockey club affiliated with the University of Melbourne in Melbourne, Victoria.
+Players of all ages and skill levels, including both students and community members are welcome.
+Experience a supportive environment dedicated to promoting hockey, teamwork, and fitness while building lasting friendships.

 Established in 1907, the club first competed in the Victorian Amateur Hockey Association (men) and Victorian Women's Hockey Association.
 In 1908, the first inter-varsity game was played in Adelaide.
-As of 2016, the club compete in the Hockey Victoria men's and women's winter and summer competitions and the Australian University Games.
+The club wears the traditional University of Melbourne colours blue and black.